 The Company operates in two global business segments; Executive Recruitment and Futurestep.
 The Executive Recruitment segment focuses on recruiting board-level, chief executive and other senior executive positions for clients predominantly in the consumer, financial services, industrial, life sciences/healthcare provider and technology industries and provides other related recruiting services.
-Futurestep creates customized, flexible talent acquisition solutions to meet specific workforce needs of providers and the world.
+Futurestep creates customized, flexible talent acquisition solutions to meet specific workforce needs of organizations around the world.
 Their portfolio of services include recruitment process outsourcing, talent acquisition and management consulting services, project-based recruitment, mid-level recruitment and interim professionals.
 The Executive Recruitment business segment is managed by geographic regional leaders.
-Futurestep's worldwide operations are managed by the Chief Executive Officer of Futurestep report directly to the Chief Executive Officer of Futurestep a Corporate segment to record global expenses of the Company.
+Futurestep's worldwide operations are managed by the Chief Executive Officer of Futurestep.
+The Executive Recruitment geographic regional leaders and the Chief Executive Officer of Futurestep report directly to the Chief Executive Officer of the Company.
+The Company also operates a Corporate segment to record global expenses of the Company.